cqq330330/dolphinscheduler/docs/docs/en/contribute/development-environment-setup.md

 >
 > Standalone is only supported in DolphinScheduler 1.3.9 and later versions.
 >
-> Standalone server is able to connect to external databases like mysql and postgresql, see [Standalone Deployment](https://dolphinscheduler.apache.org/en-us/docs/dev/user_doc/guide/installation/standalone.html) for instructions.
+> Standalone server is able to connect to external databases like mysql and postgresql and xugu, see [Standalone Deployment](https://dolphinscheduler.apache.org/en-us/docs/dev/user_doc/guide/installation/standalone.html) for instructions.

 ### Git Branch Choose